nikeshbhattarai/face-detection-using-opencv/README.md

 # face-detection-using-opencv
-Try out git for the first time.
+Trying out git for the first time.